eclairebenn/Superhero-Debugging-.NET-Core/README.md

 # Group Assignment: Debug This!
-This is a simple web application where you can enter superheroes and then add them to teams.
+This is a simple .NET Core 2.0 MVC application where you can enter superheroes and then add them to teams.
 ---
 1. Navigate to the folder where you'd like to download this assignment
 2. Make a copy of this assignment with this command: